Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Empirical Studies

+Here we we mainly compare the up-to-date data importance quantification approaches, including the exact Shapley-based method, leave-one-out method, as well as the ones using $K$NN as surrogates for both.

-\textbf{Truncated Monte Carlo Shapley ({TMC-Shapley}).} This is a Monte Carlo-based approximation algorithm proposed by~\citet{ghorbani2019data}.
+\textbf{Truncated Monte Carlo Shapley (TMC-Shapley).} This is a Monte Carlo-based approximation algorithm proposed in Ghorbani \textit{et al.}~\cite{ghorbani2019data}.
 Monte Carlo-based methods regard the Shapley value as the expectation of a training instance's marginal contribution to a random set and then use the sample mean to approximate it.
-Evaluating the marginal contribution to a different set requires to retrain the model, which bottlenecks the efficiency of Monte Carlo-based methods.
-TMC-Shapley combined the Monte Carlo method with a heuristic that ignores the random sets of large size since the contribution of a data point to those sets will be small.

-\textbf{Gradient Shapley ({G-Shapley}).} This is another Monte Carlo-based method proposed by~\citet{ghorbani2019data} and employs a different heuristic to accelerate the algorithm.
-G-Shapley approximates the model performance change due to the addition of one training point by taking a gradient descent step using that point and calculating the performance difference.
+\textbf{Gradient Shapley (G-Shapley).} This is another Monte Carlo-based method proposed in Ghorbani \textit{et al.}~\cite{ghorbani2019data} with a different heuristic to accelerate the algorithm.
+G-Shapley approximates the model performance change due to the addition of one training point by taking a gradient descent step at that point and calculating the performance difference.
 This method is applicable only to the models trained with gradient methods; hence, the method will be included as a baseline in our experimental results when the underlying models are trained using gradient methods.

-\textbf{{Leave-One-Out}.} We use Leave-one-out to refer to the algorithm that calculates the exact model performance due to the removal of a training point.
-Evaluating the exact leave-one-out error requires to re-train the model on the corresponding reduced dataset for every training point, thus also impractical for large models.
+\textbf{Leave-One-Out (LOO).} We use LOO to refer to the algorithm that calculates the exact model performance due to the removal of a training point.
+Evaluating the LOO error requires to re-train the model on the reduced dataset for every training point, thus also impractical for large models.

-\textbf{{KNN-LOO}} Leave-one-out is nevertheless efficient for $K$NN as shown in Theorem~\ref{lm:knn_loo}.
-To use the KNN-LOO for valuing data, we first approximate the target model with a $K$NN and compute the corresponding $K$NN-LOO value.
-If the model is a deep net, we compute the value on the deep feature representation; otherwise, we compute the value on the raw data.
+\textbf{$K$NN-LOO.} Leave-one-out is efficient for $K$NN according to Theorem~\ref{lm:knn_loo}.
+To use the $K$NN-LOO for valuing data, we first use the pre-trained models offered in PyTorch~\cite{paszke2017pytorch} to extract features for $K$NN and compute the $K$NN-LOO value over the extracted features.

+\textbf{$K$NN-Shapley.} We use $K$NN-Shapley to refer to the following algorithm: similar to in $K$NN-LOO, we first use the pretrained models in PyTorch to extract features.
+We then directly apply Theorem~\ref{thm:knn_shapley} to compute the Shapley value over pre-trained feature transformations.
+When pre-trained feature transformations are not available, we directly compute \textit{the $K$NN-Shapley value} on the raw data as a surrogate for the true Shapley value.
+The complexity of the above algorithm is $\OO(Nd + N\log N)$ where $d$ is the dimension of feature representation.
+As opposed to Monte Carlo-based methods (e.g., \cite{ghorbani2019data,jia2019towards}), the proposed algorithm does not require retraining models.
+It is well suited for approximating scores for large models.